WorldVistA/VistA-in-the-Cloud/README.md

   * You will be asked to supply the Active Directory password, the Organization AD (Active Directory) Username (Default: <group>.admin), First name (Default: Org), and Last name (Default: Admin).
   * Once the script is complete you can login with the AD Username and AD User Password

-## DESTROY CONSUMER VIRTUAL MACHINES
+## Destroy Consumer Virtual Machines

 This script will destroy all resources related to a specific organization